ionide/ionide-vscode-fsharp/README.md

 * VS Code C# plugin (optional, suggested) - Ionide's debugging capabilities relies on the debugger provided by Omnisharp team.
 To get it install [C# extension from VS Code marketplace](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp)

-* F# (Windows, optional) - Easiest way to install latest versions of F# on Windows is using [VS Build Tools 2017](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=button+cta&utm_content=download+vs2017#build-tools-for-visual-studio-2017).
+* F# (Windows, optional) - Easiest way to install latest versions of F# on Windows is using [VS Build Tools 2017](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=button+cta&utm_content=download+vs2017#build-tools-for-visual-studio-2017). **Install .NET 4 Framework Target Pack**.
 If you use VS 2017, make sure that you've installed workload adding F# support.
 Required when running `net` version of FSAC.

 * F# (Linux/MacOS, optional) - F# on non-Windows platform is distributed as part of the `mono`.
 Installation guide and recent version of `mono` can be found on the [project webpage](https://www.mono-project.com/download/stable/) and on the F# Software Foundation ["Use on Linux" page](https://fsharp.org/use/linux/).
 Required when running `net` version of FSAC.